-- Type: Boolean - Description: Whether to consider spin-orbital coupling effect in the calculation. - True: Consider spin-orbital coupling effect, and nspin is also automatically set to 4. - False: Do not consider spin-orbital coupling effect. - Default: False noncolin soc lambda soc lambda, which has value range [0.0, 1.0], is used for modulate SOC effect.
+- Type: Boolean - Description: Whether to consider spin-orbital coupling effect in the calculation. - True: Consider spin-orbital coupling effect, and nspin is also automatically set to 4. - False: Do not consider spin-orbital coupling effect. - Default: False noncolin soc_lambda

 - Type: Boolean - Description: Whether to allow non-collinear polarization, in which case the coupling between spin up and spin down will be taken into account. - True: Allow non-collinear polarization, and nspin is also automatically set to 4. - False: Do not allow non-collinear polarization. - Default: False